moredabuhamed/ED9ACS_HFT_2022232/README.md

 # ED9ACS_HFT_2022232

-A comprehensive .NET 6 solution for managing fans, artists, reservations, and services, featuring a RESTful API, business logic, repository layer, console client, and unit tests.
-Designed for modularity, maintainability, and extensibility.
+A **.NET 6 solution** for managing fans, artists, reservations, and services.
+The system provides a RESTful API, business logic layer, repository layer, console client, unit tests, and real-time updates with SignalR.

 ---